Firestone Country Club: Tournaments

 During the third round of the PGA Championship in 1975, Jack Nicklaus pulled out a remarkable par on the 625 yd 16th hole, considered to be the hardest hole on Firestone's courses.
 Trailing Bruce Crampton by four strokes after two rounds, Nicklaus gained eight shots on Saturday to lead by four after 54 holes and won his fourth PGA Championship.
 Tiger Woods also had a memorable moment on the South course when his "shot in the dark" on the 72nd hole at the WGC event in 2000 ensured victory by eleven strokes.
 He had won the PGA Championship the previous week for his third consecutive major championship that season.

 The North course is used less frequently in televised events, but hosted the American Golf Classic in 1976 and the World Series of Golf in 1994.

+Starting in 2023, Firestone Country Club's South Course has been host to the Kaulig Companies Championship.